dj-3dub/PowerShell-Playbook/README.md

 # ⚡ PowerShell Automation Toolkit

-A recruiter-friendly showcase of my **PowerShell scripting skills** — focused on automating tasks common in enterprise IT environments.
+A collection of PowerShell scripts focused on automating tasks common in enterprise IT environments.
-This toolkit demonstrates how I write, organize, and test scripts that solve real-world problems for **system administration, security, and Windows management**.
+This toolkit demonstrates how to write, organize, and test scripts that solve real-world problems for **system administration, security, and Windows management**.

 ---